xijia-tao/comp3316-a4-code/README.md

 ✔️ Download our lecture notes [here](https://wwwcielwww.github.io/files/comp3316_gp.pdf).

 ## Usage
-You can choose to view the code in the format of jupyter notebooks `.ipynb` directly on the GitHub website.
-But because GitHub does not support LaTeX rendering, you might find the markdown sections of the code rather difficult to read.

-Alternatively, you can (clone the repository then) view the notebooks in Google Colab, which naturally supports the `.ipynb` format.
+You can choose to view the code in the format of jupyter notebooks directly on the GitHub website.
+Alternatively, you can (clone the repository then) run the notebooks in Google Colab, which naturally supports the `.ipynb` format.
 If you've installed Anaconda, VS code or other editors in your local computer, you might be able to open the notebooks with them as well.

 - `qft.ipynb`: demonstrate how quantum fourier transform works with examples visually;
 - `phase_est.ipynb`: demonstrate how the phase estimation algorithm works and its accuracy visually.